 Head to Long Acre Alpacas if you are in County Louth during Halloween weekend for their family-friendly Halloween event.
 Pick your own pumpkin and get the monsters to help you carve it.
 There will be other activities including face painting for kids (young and old), and you can meet the alpacas.

 For more information about the event and for details on how to book your visit, visit their Facebook page.
+Note that this event is yet to be confirmed for this year.

 National Botanic Gardens, Dublin